larry-athey/lora-cmd-ctrl/README.md

 The LCC receiver module can control standard DC brushed motors using a PWM driven H bridge driver such as an L298N, or stepper motors such as a Nema 17 with a DRV8825 driver. _(You may actually use any driver you like.)_ Motor control includes direction, speed, runtime, progression time to smooth speed changes, and the number of steps _(instead of duration and progression)_ if using a stepper motor.

 ### Position/Location Tracking
-In the case of mobile LCC receivers such as those on a model train, position and location detection is handled by way of IR LED transponders.
+In the case of mobile LCC receivers such as those on a model train or conveyor bot, position and location detection is handled by way of IR LED transponders.
 These are basically an IR remote control transmitter that repeats the same number over and over.
 The LCC receiver phones home to mission control when these are detected to report its location.

 ### Remote Limit Sensing
 The LCC receiver module uses two GPIO pins for limit sensing so that the motor will stop running in the current direction if its limit switch is triggered.
 The unit will phone home to mission control to report this status.